daytwu/School_District_Analysis/README.md

 <img width="744" alt="Per_School_Summary_after_cleaning" src="https://user-images.githubusercontent.com/68725398/95883713-3f421080-0d49-11eb-8575-aec04ae159cd.png">

+The school summary's change was more noticeable in that the metrics was not diluted by other schools like the district summary was.
+In this summary, Thomas High School had a more noticeable difference in which all the metrics dropped (including Average Reading Score). % Overall Passing dropped the most with a .31 points drop with % Passing Reading in the second with a .29 point drop.

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Replacing the ninth graders' math and reading score had lowered Thomas High School's performance standing if comparing to itself only.
+Thomas High School's performance relative to the other schools in this district has not been affected much.
+The aforementioned .31 point drop in % Overall Passing did not lower it enough to drop from the Top 5 Schools dataframe as it is still .04 points higher than the school right below Thomas High School, which is Griffin High School at 90.59.

-How does replacing the ninth-grade scores affect the following:
+### How does replacing the ninth-grade scores affect the following:

-Math and reading scores by grade
+- Math and reading scores by grade

-Scores by school spending
+- Scores by school spending

-Scores by school size
+- Scores by school size

-Scores by school type
+- Scores by school type

 Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.